 Memorial: Abul Kalam Azad tomb, New Delhi, India

-In 1912, he started the publication weekly namely "Al-Hilal" to attack the policies of the British Government and also focus on the problems faced by Indians at that time.
+In 1912, he started a publication weekly namely "Al-Hilal" to attack the policies of the British Government and also focus on the problems faced by Indians at that time.

 After gaining independence, he was appointed as India's first Minister of Education and he was also inducted in the Constituent Assembly to draft India's Constitution.
-In his tenure, various measures were taken to improve and to promote primary and secondary education.
-He also focused on scientific education, established several universities and promote the avenues of research and higher studies.
+During his tenure, various measures were taken to improve and promote primary and secondary education.
+He also focused on scientific education, established several universities, and promote the avenues of research and higher studies.
 He worked for free education in India and wrote several poems in Urdu.